Finbuckle/Finbuckle.MultiTenant/docs/Identity.md

 Internally, ASP.NET Core Identity uses regular ASP.NET Core authentication.
 It uses a [slightly different method for configuring cookies](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity-configuration), but under the hood the end result is the same in that `CookieAuthenticationOptions` are being configured and consumed.

 Finbuckle.Multitenant can customize these options per tenant so that user sessions are unique per tenant.
-See [Tenant-Scoped Authentication in ASP.NET Core 2.0+ with Finbuckle.MultiTenant](/Blog/9/tenant-scoped-authentication-asp-net-core-2-0-finbuckle-multitenant) for information on how to customize authentication options per tenant.
+See [per-tenant cookie authentication options](Authentication#cookie-authentication-options) for information on how to customize authentication options per tenant.